Alec-Bailey/IncidentIQ-Data-Sync/README.md

 **Schema**

 For Databases such as Microsoft SQL Server that do not treat Schema as a Database itself, Schema can be specified.
 A schema will *not* be created if it does not already exist.
-Additionally, if you are using a database like MySQL that does use shcema and database interchangeably, leave this blank.
+Additionally, if you are using a database like MySQL that does use schema and database interchangeably, leave this blank.

 In all other cases, if left blank, the default schema will be used.